 Please note that we have a separate rank list for our PSTP track.
 When applying through ERAS, please look for the “Internal Medicine-Research Track” to apply directly to the PSTP track.
 The code to rank the PSTP track on the NRMP is 1566140C1.
 Please note that you can use NRMP code 1566140C0 if you want to be considered for the categorical program as well as ranking the PSTP track with its NRMP code.

 Faculty and TraineesWe have an established track record of our trainees advancing to tenured track positions in academic medicine programs.
 Our trainees leave the program funded and join faculty positions.
-Thus far, all trainees have obtained independent funding and have accepted competitive laboratory packages to begin their careers as a physician scientist.
+Thus far, most trainees have obtained independent funding and have accepted competitive laboratory packages to begin their careers as a physician scientist.

 Leadership and PSTP Alumni

 Assistant Program Director for Research, Director, Physician-Scientist Training Program

 PhD: State University of New York at Buffalo